-One of the most divisive phrases in the world of film in recent times must be the dreaded ”directors cut”.
-One mans slight improvement (ie the director’s!) becomes an immediate subject of debate among movie fans, apoplectic that any tampering with their beloved favourite film has taken place at all.
+One of the most divisive phrases in the world of film in recent years must be the dreaded ”directors cut”.
+One mans slight improvement (ie the director’s!) becomes an immediate subject of debate among movie fans, frustrated that their beloved favourite film has been tampered with.

-Which in a way brings us to the Rush album Vapor trails remixed, the original being of course the record that marked the end of the band’s almost 6 year hiatus back in 2002.
-The deaths of Neil Peart’s daughter & wife in the late 90s had understandably all but brought to an end the working life of the celebrated trio – it certainly looked likely at the time as we headed towards the millennium, that Different stages their 1998 triple live album would probably be the last we would hear from them.
-Slowly though in the early days of the new century, news started to emerge that the 3 of them had in fact not just reconvened but were also on the verge of releasing new material again.
+Which in a roundabout way brings us to the Rush album Vapor trails remixed, the original being of course the record that marked the end of the band’s almost 6 year hiatus back in 2002.
+The deaths of Neil Peart’s daughter & wife in the late 90s had understandably all but brought to an end the working life of the celebrated trio.
+It certainly looked likely at the time as we headed towards the millennium, that Different Stages (their triple live album from 1998) would probably be the last we would hear from them.
+Slowly though in the early days of the new century, news started to emerge that the 3 of them had in fact not just reconvened, they were also on the verge of releasing new material again.

 And so it was in the spring of 2002 that Vapor trails finally landed!
-Here we had Neil Peart wrestling it seemed not just with his own profound grief but also trying to make sense of a post 9/11 world the same as we all were.
+Here we had Neil Peart wrestling it seemed not just with his own profound grief, he was also trying to make sense of a post 9/11 world the same as we all were.
 And what of the music?
 It certainly was a first listen like no other Rush album.

-A primal amps-to-11 surge of energy & creativity, i recall almost being mentally exhausted after those first 2 or 3 back to back listens.
-As someone who had long wondered what Rush would sound like stripped back & let off the leash so to speak, well we certainly had the answer here and then some!
+A primal amps-to-11 surge of creativity & energy, i recall almost being mentally exhausted after those first 2 or 3 back to back listens.
+As someone who had long wondered what Rush would sound like stripped back & let off the leash again so to speak, well we certainly had the answer here and then some!

-Their output throughout the 80s & 90s had never been less than enthralling (and mostly thrilling) – granted that a song or two here & there that would never have made the cut in their heyday, certainly slipped through the net occasionally.
-In the eighties as they collaborated with different producers and in the process progressed through different sounds & approaches, it seemed at times they had long left behind their hard rocking origins.
-Gradually though, beginning with Presto and then moving forward into the nineties the guitars returned to their rightful place again, becoming more prominent & upfront in the mix with the keyboards retreating into the background.
+Their output throughout the 80s & 90s for me had continued to be enthralling (and mostly thrilling) – granted certainly that a song or two here & there that would never have made the cut in their heyday slipped through the net occasionally.
+In the 80s as they collaborated with different producers and in the process progressed through different sounds & approaches, it seemed at times they had long left behind their hard rocking origins.
+Gradually though, beginning with Presto and then moving forward into the 90s the guitars returned to their rightful place again, becoming more prominent & upfront in the mix with the keyboards retreating into the background.

-In 2002 i had little access to internet forums and the like so these were just my own thoughts & feelings.
+In 2002 i had really no access to internet forums and the like, so these were just my own thoughts & feelings.
 It would be some time before i would fully appreciate there was an awful lot of listeners & fans out there thinking pretty much the same thing.
 The more i investigated, words & phrases like compression, brickwalling and the ‘loudness wars’ became recurring themes.

-Just over 11 years on from the original, it was announced that in autumn 2013 a remixed version by producer David Bottrill would indeed see the light of day.
+Just over 11 years on from the original, it was announced that in the Autumn of 2013 a remixed version by producer David Bottrill would indeed see the light of day.

 And even more amazingly – the occasional alteration to the music here & there aside – it is (relief) a resounding success.
 The new mix gives the material clarity, depth and space to breathe yet crucially it manages to also retain the kinetic energy & power of those original sessions.